arcalot/arcalot.github.io/docs/arcaflow/creating-plugins/python.md

 ### FloatType

-The int type indicates that the underlying type is an integer.
+The float type indicates that the underlying type is an floating point number.

 ```python
 t = schema.FloatType()